vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

 ### Variations

 #### For Remote Teams
-You can still host a Design Studio even if the team is remote.
+You can still facilitate this workshop even if the team is remote.

 While many on-line collaboration solutions have drawing features, we suggest keeping thing low-tech: use paper and cameras.